-Finding the right tutor for your child is a key factor when it comes to the effectiveness of tutoring for them.
+Finding the right tutor for your child is the first step on the tutoring journey.

-You must ensure that they get along incredibly well together.
+It is important that the tutor and student work we well together.
 This helps to build a strong bond between them and in effect, an accountability so powerful that it gets you the results you want.

 You would never let your best friend down, right?
-This is why the relationship between the tutor and your child is so important.
+That is why the relationship between the tutor and your child is so important.